 - You can ride Pokémon in X and Y, for the first time outside of Surf.
 The problem?
 There's only three to ride on.
 All are limited to one area each, and two of them are slow and cumbersome to control, so it really feels like a throwaway gimmick.
 The Gen 7 games would properly implement this with the Pokémon Ride system.

 - Gen 7:

 - Pokémon Sun and Moon caused this to Mega Evolution again.
 While it makes sense since Sun and Moon have a host of other new mechanics to take the center stage (i.e. Z-moves, Ride Pokémon, etc.), Mega Evolution doesn't even play a part in the main story at all, and no new ones were even introduced.
 It doesn't even get any significant mentions until the post-game and you only get a single one (Alakazamite) for free.
-(The rest must be bought with Battle Points you earn playing in Battle Royales or the Battle Tree.)
+To make matters worse, more than half of them weren't even available in the game at all until GameFreak released them through events.
+The rest must be bought with Battle Points you earn playing in Battle Royales or the Battle Tree.
 For how much it was promoted both in the games and the anime during Gen 6, the Mega Evolution concept's shift from a hyped new mechanic to being Demoted to Extra for all intents and purposes in the very next installment of the series is somewhat jarring.